 (2) For the purposes of section 57(1)(b) of the Act, the remuneration to be accorded a non-SAT CEO under a contract of employment between the CEO and the CEO’s employing authority must be in accordance with this regulation.

-(3) Subject to subregulations (6), (8) and (9), the remuneration to be accorded a non-SAT CEO of a class referred to in Column 1 of the Table to this subregulation must not exceed the remuneration determined by the Tribunal to be paid to a SAT office-holder at a salary point, as described by the Tribunal, specified in Column 2.
+(3) Subject to subregulations (6) and (8), the salary component of the remuneration to be accorded a non-SAT CEO of a PSC class referred to in Column 1 of the Table to this subregulation must not exceed the upper limit of the salary range specified by the Tribunal for the corresponding SAT class indicated in Column 2.

 Table